 Delaware SCSEP will maintain close liaison with the Department of Labor's American Job Centers to monitor job market trends and opportunities.
-Working relationships will be maintained with the AJC's, including their Disability Specialists and Veteran Representatives.
-Also, SCSEP participants will continue to be assigned as Older Worker Specialists at the AJC's to facilitate a cross flow of information and to provide services.
+Working relationships will be maintained with the AJCs, including their Disability Specialists and Veteran Representatives.
+Also, SCSEP participants will continue to be assigned as Older Worker Specialists at the AJCs to facilitate a cross flow of information and to provide services.

-Also, job market information such as the Monthly Labor Review for Delaware and Occupation and Industry Projections document will be considered when making training decisions.
+Job market information such as the Monthly Labor Review for Delaware and Occupation and Industry Projections document will be considered when making training decisions.
 And, the state's four American Job Centers will continue to be consulted as they provide daily support in the transition of SCSEP participants to jobs.
-For example, sub-grantees will visit the AJC's on a frequent basis to discuss new programs, workshops, and training that can be offer to SCSEP participants.
+For example, sub-grantees will visit the AJCs on a frequent basis to discuss new programs, workshops, and training that can be offer to SCSEP participants.

-V).
-Actions to ensure that SCSEP is an active partner in the One-Stop delivery system and the steps the state will take to encourage and improve coordination with the One-Stop delivery system (20 CFR 641.335)).
+Actions the state will take to ensure that SCSEP is an active partner in the one-stop delivery system, and the steps the State will take to encourage and improve coordination with the one-stop delivery system

-Delaware SCSEP will continue its collaboration with the One-Stop system, including the American Job Centers and the Delaware Workforce Investment Board (DWIB).
-SCSEP program managers and staff visit the American Job Centers on a frequent basis to discuss and review the progress of the partnership and to learn about any new programs, workshops or training that may be available to participants.
-In addition, the sub-grantees work closely with the specialists assigned to the American Job Centers to secure services for appropriate Program participants.
+Delaware SCSEP will continue its collaboration with the One-Stop system, including the American Job Centers (AJC) and the Delaware Workforce Investment Board (DWIB).
+SCSEP program managers and staff visit the AJC on a frequent basis to discuss and review the progress of the partnership and to learn about any new programs, workshops or training that may be available to participants.
+In addition, the sub-grantees work closely with the specialists assigned to the AJC to secure services for appropriate program participants.
 SCSEP marketing materials, such as brochures and posters (including bilingual materials) are placed at the Centers and updated and replenished during visits.

-SCSEP participants who are training as Older Worker Specialists at the four American Job Centers will continue to provide guidance on how to access job information, write resumes, and access other services that may be available to help secure employment.
-Also, valuable information is shared with the American Job Centers, such as eligibility requirements and priorities; available jobs and open training assignments; and, workshop information.
+SCSEP participants who are training as Older Worker Specialists at the four AJC will continue to provide guidance on how to access job information, write resumes, and access other services that may be available to help secure employment.
+Also, valuable information is shared with the AJC, such as eligibility requirements and priorities; available jobs and open training assignments; and, workshop information.

-Access to intensive training services will continue to be considered with the above collaborative actions.
-However, AJC training funds are used primarily for Delawareans seeking full time work; and, most SCSEP participants are interested in part-time employment.
+Access to intensive training services will also continue.
+While AJC training funds are used primarily for Delawareans seeking full-time work, most SCSEP participants are interested in part-time employment.
 As partners under the WIOA, a Memorandum of Understanding for the Program will be updated with the Delaware Workforce Investment Board, when appropriate.

-VI) Efforts the State will make to work with local economic development offices in rural location
+Efforts the State will make to work with Local Economic Development Offices in Rural Locations

-Current and Planned Actions: SCSEP's contractor will provide SCSEP outreach to local economic development offices in the rural city of Milford that sits in the Kent County mapping area.
-The majority of Milford is in Sussex County.
-All other zip codes in Kent County are urban.
+SCSEP's contractor will provide SCSEP outreach to local economic development offices in the rural areas of the state, including in Kent and Sussex Counties.
+The Milford Economic Development Office spans both counties.